superfaceai/one-sdk-js/README.md

 );
 ```

-Lastly, unwrap result value or possible error.
-Result is using [neverthrow](https://github.com/supermacro/neverthrow) approach so there are multiple ways to work with result.
+### Handling the results from `perform`

+The `perform` method will take your inputs and additional information and perform the use case asynchronously.
+This method always returns a Result type that is either `Ok` or `Err`.
+This follows the [neverthrow](https://github.com/supermacro/neverthrow) approach.
+The SDK provides multiple ways to work with result.

+#### Conditionals

-You can use `isOk()` or `isErr()`to check type of result:
+You can use conditionals to check if the result was OK or if it errored.
+Use `isOk()` or `isErr()`to check type of result.

 ```typescript
 if (result.isErr()) {